 Shown on the TAP application there is a Tuition Index matrix that based on your income level (as high as $360,000) and the number of children you have in school (day school at Moriah and high school) you will receive a credit on this coming years' tuition bill.
-Income is defined as gross per-401K income.
+Income is defined as gross pre elective deferrals income.
+Elective deferrals include, but are not limited to; pension contributions, dependent care and Caf Plan contributions.
 Property tax exceeding $21,500 will make the applicant ineligible for TAP.
 (For a full list of details, please see link below.)

 What other rules apply?

 TAP eligibility is for Moriah students in grades K - 8.
-Nursery and Pre - K students are counted as dependents but are not eligible for a reduced tuition;
+Nursery and Pre - K students at Moriah are counted as dependents but are not eligible for a reduced tuition;

 Qualified dependents are children attending Moriah from nursery through 8th and any Yeshiva high school;

-Each Gesher or Middle School Support tuition qualifies as an additional dependent, however, neither tuition will be reduced as part of TAP;
+Each full Gesher tuition qualifies as an additional dependent, however, that tuition will not be reduced as part of TAP;

-High levels of unearned income and losses will be subject to review;
+High levels of unearned income and losses on schedules C, D and E will be subject to review.

 What will be the impact of the Moriah TAP?